 |Year of study:||All years|

-It should be noted that the Fellowship does not include the payment of any University of Oxford fees for which the Fellow may be liable whilst in Germany.
+The Fellowship is not tenable concurrently with any other significant travelling award, and it should be noted that the Fellowship does not include the payment of any Oxford fees for which the Fellow may be liable whilst in Germany.
 Candidates who hold Research Council studentships may however apply for suspension of their awards and suspension of status to enable them to take up the Fellowship if selected.